 How to Embed a Gantt chart in Atlassian's Confluence software

-Recently we got a question from one of our users on how to embed a Tom’s Planner Gantt chart in a page in Atlassians Confluence app.
-You can do this by adding an iFrame to a page, but it’s not as smiple to do as we would like it to be.
-So here is a step by step guide:
+Recently we got a question from one of our users on how to embed a Tom's Planner Gantt chart on a page in Atlassian's Confluence app.
+You can do this by adding an iFrame to a page, but it's not as simple to do as we would like it to be.
+So here is a step-by-step guide:

-In Confluence open the page that you would like to add the Tom’s Planner Gantt chart to.
-Click on the ‘insert more content’ button in the top toolbar of that page and choose the ‘Other macros’ option in the menu that appears:
+In Confluence, open the page where you would like to add the Tom's Planner Gantt chart to.
+Click on the 'insert more content' button in the top toolbar of that page and choose the 'Other macros' option in the menu that appears:

 First search for the term 'iframe' in the window with all the macros:

 Then click on the macro called 'iframe'.
 A window will open which will allow you to configure the iframe that you are going to insert in your page.
 You have to fill in at least two things to make this work properly.
 First the url (internet address) of the Gantt chart you would like to embed and secondly the width and height you would like the iframe (and so also your chart) to have.

 So let's start with the url of the Gantt chart you would like to show in the iframe.
 In this case the url is the internet address of your Tom's Planner Gantt chart.

 You can find that url in the Tom's Planner app:

 - open the Tom's Planner tool in your browser